Ana Curic - Journalist, BIRN Serbia

 What difference could this project make?

-Ana and Natalija will look into legal documents, trace public budgets, conduct interviews, publish stories, and create an online tool in order to empower mothers and young families to access the accurate information and to navigate through legal maze, eventually to obtain fair maternity leave compensation, informing them about legal practices about maternity leave compensation.
+Ana and Natalija will look into legal documents, trace public budgets, conduct interviews, publish stories, and create an online tool in order to empower mothers and young families to access the accurate information and to navigate through the legal maze, eventually to obtain fair maternity leave compensation, informing them about legal practices about maternity leave compensation.

 All articles and the tool will be published on BIRN’s flagship web site javno.rs and widely promoted via their social media channels.
-By providing the complete information about the maternity leave procedures, Serbian citizens could take informed decisions on economic aspect of family planning whilst the benefit to the society could potentially lead to future directions of the policy.
+By providing the complete information about the maternity leave procedures, Serbian citizens could make informed decisions on the economic aspect of family planning whilst the benefit to the society could potentially lead to future directions of the policy.

 #1 Inform the public about the corruption mechanisms women face when applying for maternity leave compensation without clarity on legal procedures.

-#2 Provide women with tangible support and toolkit which should serve them to: 1. calculate maternity leave compensation based on the legal criteria 2. navigate through legal procedures when submitting maternity leave requests.
+#2 Provide women with tangible support and toolkit which should serve them to 1. calculate maternity leave compensation based on the legal criteria 2. navigate through legal procedures when submitting maternity leave requests.

 #3 Increase public demand for proper implementation of the law on financial support for families with children, transparency in state budgets allocation, and exercising their rights, based on accurate information and reporting.